squagwallow/job-search/process/prepare-application-prompt.md

 Run this checklist.
 For each item, produce a scored result — do not assert compliance without evidence.
 If a violation exists, quote the line.
+CHECKLIST — run before presenting draft 1

+[] Listing "please include" items
+→ List each item from the listing.
+For each: ADDRESSED / MISSING + quote.

+[] Voice consistency
+→ Pick the single closest writing sample.
+Quote one sentence from the sample.
+Quote the most similar sentence in the draft.
+Score similarity 1–5.
+If score < 4, rewrite the draft sentence before proceeding.

+[] "Never do" violations
+→ For each item in the style guide's "never do" list: FOUND / CLEAR.
+If FOUND: quote the offending phrase and rewrite it now.

+[] Length check
+→ State the word count.
+State the channel limit (Upwork proposals: ~150–250 words unless client explicitly asks for more).
+Flag if over.

+[] Opening sentence test
+→ Is the first sentence specific to this listing?
+Could it appear in a different cover letter without editing?
+If yes: rewrite it.

+After checklist, revise in place.
+Then present draft 1 with checklist scores inline so the user can see what was caught.

+---

+### Sub-step E — Format flex

+If the listing requires separate field answers rather than one letter, and the user requests this: parse the revised draft into separate answers keyed verbatim to each question.
+Preserve the voice from the draft — do not rewrite tone when splitting.

+---

+### Defaults

+- Multiple jobs submitted at once: run Steps 1–4 for all in a compact table, then Step 5 one job at a time, highest fit first.
+- No cover letter required + strong fit: skip to specific deliverables from Step 4.
+- Step 3 returns "skip": say so clearly and stop.
+Do not proceed to Step 4 unless the user overrides.

+---

+### Standing rules

+- Never draft before Steps 1–4 are complete.
+- Never skip the deliverables audit in Step 1.
+- When drawing from the samples bank, prefer samples with matching channel and closest job_type.
+Quote the seeds you're pulling from — make the borrowing visible, not implicit.
+- Voice follows the style guide.
+Do not invent new conventions.
+- Do not use the style guide as background context.
+Treat its voice excerpts as active constraints at the sentence level during Stage 2.

+---

+### Completion condition

+User has, for each job: a full picture of what's required, an honest fit read, a clear strategy, and a prioritized action list — with drafts produced on request after the list is acknowledged.